tranhoaiphuongnguyen/swiggysales_analysis/README.md

 ![Top restaurant](assets/toprestaurants.png)

 McDonald’s leads in order volume with 13,528 orders and ₹3.34 million in revenue, making it the most frequently chosen brand due to strong brand recognition, affordability, and broad appeal.
 KFC, however, achieves higher total revenue with 12,957 orders generating ₹4.25 million, indicating a higher average order value driven by combo meals, premium pricing, and larger portions.
 Burger King (7,115 orders, ₹1.90 million) and Pizza Hut (6,529 orders, ₹2.13 million) form a second tier, where Pizza Hut’s revenue suggests stronger per-order spending.
 Domino’s Pizza (5,489 orders, ₹1.83 million) shows steady demand with slightly lower spend per order.
-Mid-sized and niche brands, such as LunchBox – Meals and Thalis, Baskin Robbins, Faasos, Olio, and The Good Bowl, have smaller order volumes (2,600–4,700) and revenues, reflecting their focus on specialized or occasional offerings like desserts, premium meals, or regional cuisines.
+Mid-sized and niche brands, such as LunchBox – Meals and Thalis, Baskin Robbins, Faasos, Olio, and The Good Bowl, have smaller order volumes (2,600–4,700) and revenues, reflecting their focus on specialised or occasional offerings like desserts, premium meals, or regional cuisines.

 This shows that high order volume does not always translate into higher revenue; McDonald’s focuses on high volume, while KFC focuses on revenue per order.